- Table of contents

 3. What's the Link Between Planio and Redmine?

 Planio is based on Redmine with many enhancements.
-For instance, Planio adds a Helpdesk & CRM, Agile project management features, Git hosting and Team Chat.
+For instance, Planio adds a Help Desk, Agile project management features, Git hosting and Team Chat.
 In addition, many organizations choose Planio for significant cost savings over hosting Redmine themselves.
 You can read more here about Redmine, Planio, and Open Source.

 4. Who Uses Redmine?